mcmuttons/GeoPredictor/README.md

 ## Understanding the data
 The meaning of the columns are as follows:
 - **Body:** The full name of the body that we're looking at
 - **Count:** How many signals are reported to be found on this body.
 In the case of a surprising result, there might be more.
+If there is a second number in parentheses (like `3 (4)`), then there will be more geological features on this body than Elite's DSS count indicates.
 - **Found:** Icons indicating the status of the current geology:
   - ❔: A geological feature has been predicted, but not yet verified
   - 🔷: A new geological codex entry has been predicted, but not yet verified